bowen0701/gpml/README.md

-# Machine Learning Engineering in Production
+# Machine Learning Engineering & Research

-This repo is to collect my Python implementations of ML engineering in production.
+This repo is to collect my Python implementations of ML engineering and research.